Oumarou-Bola/Oumarou-Bola.github.io/_pages/about.md

 - **3D CAD design**, coding side projects, and exploring new tools
 - Reading, listening to podcasts, and engaging in community-focused initiatives

-I also co-founded and contribute to initiatives such as the **Taymako Foundation** and volunteer activities in education and outreach. :contentReference[oaicite:7]{index=7}
+I also co-founded **Dogonei SA** and contributed to initiatives such as the **Taymako Foundation** and volunteering activities in education and outreach.

 ---

-If you’d like to connect or collaborate on topics related to **sustainable aviation, optimal control, or mathematical modelling**, feel free to reach out via the links in the sidebar.
+If you’d like to connect or collaborate on topics related to **Sustainable aviation, Aircraft Trajectory Optimization, AI applications in Aerospace, or mathematics**, feel free to reach out via the links in the sidebar.